-Every student has a right to a full and fair hearing, by an impartial tribunal, of the merits of any charge brought against him or her under these regulations.
-Every student who is charged with a non-academic offence has a right to present a full and complete defence, and to be accompanied by an advisor (or legal counsel) at any hearing of the charge against him/her.
+Every student has a RIGHT to a full and fair hearing, by an impartial tribunal, of the merits of any charge brought against him or her under these regulations.
+Every student who is charged with a non-academic offence has a right to present a full and complete defense, and to be accompanied by an advisor (or legal counsel) at any hearing of the charge against him/her.
 Students charged are presumed innocent until found guilty on the basis of evidence presented, using the balance of probabilities as the standard of proof.
-The University has devised a non-academic process which provides for appropriate disciplinary penalties to be imposed.
-These penalties may include fines (up to \$500), probationary periods, warnings and, in extreme cases, a recommendation to the President for suspension or expulsion.
+The University has devised a process which provides for appropriate disciplinary penalties to be imposed.
+These penalties may include fines (up to \$1,000), probationary periods, warnings and, in extreme cases, a recommendation for suspension or expulsion.